pbeeken/MeteorYun/firmware/README.md

 Observing and working with the stepper positioning of 3D printers which also operate open loop after calibration reveals when things go wrong.
 The steppers are very strong and can destroy the plastic framework.
 The 3D printers handle this by using metal components and 'slip gears' so that an error (read: overshoot) can be tolerated.
 I want the Firmware to do some checking on the requests so it doesn't overshoot (I can't prevent everything but at least I can check).

 Some of the things we need...
   1. ...a mechanism of calibration so that we can set a reference point.
-We use two unused limit switches to walk the platform to a point where we can define zero.
+    - I use two unused limit switches to walk the platform to a point where we can define zero.
   2. ...commands to know how many steps we have moved.
   3. ...commands to move a requisite set of steps in either direction.
   4. ...commands to move to a paricular position.